Moudoux/ClientAPI-CDK/README.md

 The setup is the same as any other forgegradle project.
 The instructions below are for Intellij IDEA, however you can look up instructions for other IDEs.

-- Download the CDK
+- Clone the CDK recursively: `git clone --recursive https://github.com/ZeroMemes/ClientAPI-CDK.git`
-  - You can use github's download as a zip feature
-  - If you use git instead, ensure you setup the submodules by running `git submodule update --init --recursive`
+  - You may want to remove our git tracking and setup your own.
+If so, remove `.git`, `.gitmodules` and `src/main/.git` and then run `git init` to set up your own git repo. _TODO: Add a setup script that does this automatically_
 - Import the project as a gradle project in Intellij
 - Create a run configuration for gradle task `setupDecompWorkspace`
   - Use VM options `-Xmx2g` to assign at least 2GB of ram (4GB recommended)